The GNL Podcast

 • Blindness in early adulthood and the shift to tactile, routine-based management

-• Why “independence” in diabetes isn’t motivational — it’s safety-critical
+• Why independence in diabetes is not motivational — it is safety-critical

-• CGM and app interfaces that don’t expose key information to screen readers
+• CGM and app interfaces that do not expose key information to screen readers

 • Pumps with complex menu structures and no practical non-visual navigation

-• Why “it exists” is not the same as “it’s usable”
+• Why “it exists” is not the same as “it is usable”

 • How open-source Loop became the viable doorway for AID

-• Algorithm build/maintenance support (so the burden doesn’t fall on the patient)
+• Algorithm build and maintenance support — so the burden does not fall on the patient

 • Simulator → saline trial → insulin: de-risking the transition without leaps of faith